superr/splituapp/README.md

 To extract all img files:
 ```
-splituapp UPDATE.APP
+splituapp -f UPDATE.APP
 ```
 To extract only system.img and boot.img:
 ```
-splituapp UPDATE.APP system boot
+splituapp -f UPDATE.APP -l system boot
 ```

-You can run `./splituapp` (Linux) or `python splituapp` (Windows) to get usage instructions for the OS you are running on.
+You can run `./splituapp -h` (Linux) or `python splituapp -h` (Windows) to get usage instructions for the OS you are running on.
 Like splitupdate.pl and split_updata.pl, **splituapp** will do crc checksum verification on the img files after extraction if the crc binary is in the same directory the script is run from.
 Unfortunately I do not have the source for the binary so it is only available for Linux at this time.
 As a result, the crc verification will be disabled in Windows for now.

 **splituapp** does not extract the images it splits from UPDATE.APP.
 Once the img files are split from UPDATE.APP the job is complete.
 If you are looking for a tool to handle system.img extraction, you can check out [SuperR's Kitchen](https://forum.xda-developers.com/apps/superr-kitchen).